-Work: You may be able to return to work within 6 weeks of surgery depending on your operation.
+Work: You may be able to return to work within 6 weeks of surgery depending on your condition.
 Please let the doctors know if you need a sick note prior to discharge.

 Driving: You can drive when you can safely perform an emergency stop.
-This will usually be 6 weeks after surgery, but if in doubt check with your GP and your insurance policy, or wait until your follow-up clinic appointment.
+This will usually be 6 weeks after surgery, but if in doubt check with your GP and your insurance policy or wait until you are seen in the out-patients clinic.

-Follow-up: You will be followed up in the vascular out-patients clinic, approximately 4-8 weeks after your operation, at your local hospital.
+Follow-up: You will need to visit vascular out-patients clinic, approximately 4-6 weeks after your operation, at your local hospital.